TripleTen Academic Catalog

 In this culminating module, students will apply the skills and knowledge acquired throughout the program to complete a comprehensive, real-world project.
 No additional lessons or assignments will be required; instead, students will work independently, utilizing their learning, problem-solving abilities, and research skills to meet project objectives.
 This final project serves as a capstone experience, demonstrating students’ readiness to apply their expertise in a professional setting.

-QA Assurance Program | 4 modules | 400 hours | 20 weeks
+Quality Assurance Program | 4 modules | 400 Hours | 20 Weeks

 Students are expected to engage with the material at least 20 hours per week to maintain satisfactory progress through the course.